kdoda/Mutli-Single-Selectable-React-Component/README.md

+# Multi/Single Selectable React Component

+A multi/single selectable react component with using just basic components.
+Behaviour of component changes to multiselectable by passing `isMulti` as `true`

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).